kehantan/labbook/docs/assays/mtt.rst

 There are serial dilution calculator online that can help us to calculate the dilution.

+Also, prepare the compounds with different concentrations before removing media from the 96 well plate, so we can immediately dispense the compound into the 96 well plate after removing the media.
+If the cells are left too long whithout media they would dry up and die.

 Requires:

 * Multichannel micropipette

 #.
 Prepare different concentration of compound by diluting the compound in complete DMEM.

-    Prepare 600 uL, 100 uL for each well, total of 5 well per concentration.
-Supposedly 5 wells * 100 uL should only requires 500 uL, but we usually prepare extra volume to compansate handling errors.
-In this case, we prepare 600 uL, a 100 uL extra
+    We need 100 uL for each well, total of 5 well per concentration.
+Supposedly :math:`5 wells \times 100 uL` should only requires 500 uL, but we would prepare extra volume to compansate handling errors.
+In this case, we prepare 600 uL, a 100 uL extra.

 #.
 Remove media from 96 well plate with multichannel micropipette.
 #.
-Dispense 100 uL of fresh complete DMEM in blank and control wells.
+Dispense 100 uL of fresh complete DMEM in negative control wells.
 #.
 Dispense 100 uL of compound diluted in complete DMEM into respective wells.
 #.
 Incubate for 48 hrs.